-Fig 7 Overview of Massvlakte 2
+Fig 7 Overview of Maasvlakte 2

 The concept of ecological landscaping in sand mining pits is inspired by terrestrial infrastructure projects, where ecological engineering has almost become a standard component of licensing procedures for sand and gravel mining operations.
 Developing a similar approach in the marine environment may facilitate social and political acceptance of future dredging works, thus accelerating licensing procedures and project realization.
 The overall aim of the landscaping is to make the pit attractive to a variety of benthos and flora that in turn attract fish, mammals and birds.
 This is done by creating ideal settlement and habitat circumstances by way of different bed forms and/or combinations of sediment characteristics.
 This will ensure an increase the biodiversity (volume and type) in the borrow area.
 Ecological landscaping in sand mining areas involves the realization of bed level gradients and other morphological features in newly dredged pits.
 Whereas present mining policies aim at rapid recovery and restoration of the original habitat on a flat sea bed, the concept of ecological landscaping aims to promote opportunities for nature and economy through development of new, enriched habitats in landscaped mining pits.
 The feasibility of this concept is derived from recent measurements on the North Sea which reveal a relation between local habitat characteristics and the geomorphology of the sea bed (Baptist et al. 2006).
 Results show that tidal ridges accommodate different benthic habitats, which are important to both benthic and pelagic organisms.
 More generally, a zoning exists within geomorphologic features (such as tidal ridges), where the crests give home to poor benthic communities and the adjacent slopes and troughs host benthic communities of higher density and diversity.
-Fig 8 and 9 shows the difference beiween traditianal design and new design in priciple.
+Fig 8 and 9 shows the difference between traditional design and new design in principle.
 On the basis of these observations, the application of ecological landscaping in sand mining pits is expected to promote the development of valuable habitats at places where these would naturally not occur, or only on the very long term.